Printing Books with Amazon’s Kindle Direct Publishing

 Getting a KDP Print Book Into a Local Book Store

 For sales at physical stores, you will probably have to ask the store to accept it for consignment sales.
 Consignment means the store gets 40% and you get 60% of sell price.
 It is possible that a book store will not want anything to do with a KDP book if it shows an Amazon connection.
 Authors should develop a good relationship with the book store owner (be a friendly customer, not a stranger expecting a favor) and have a quality product with a sales plan.
 For consignment, authors should assume responsibility for supplying and tracking books and asking for payment – do not depend on the book store.
+These days, bookstores may charge the author a “shelving fee” if they accept the book.

 Most new authors of any genre book should find Amazon’s Kindle Direct Publishing print book option to be economical and appropriate for their needs.
 Most people have found the KDP service reps to be responsive and helpful.
 Amazon owning the ISBN is not much of an issue with online- or hand-selling, but owning your own ISBN is more professional, showing your company as publisher.
 Those believing their books would be important to libraries or physical book stores nationwide – and are ready to market to them – will need to use Ingram Spark, perhaps in addition to KDP without Expanded Distribution (see my IngramSpark article).
 For books able to withstand numerous readings (ex. how-to books), you may prefer IngramSpark.